- 1. Introduction

 - All agreements made and any disagreements that arise, including their resolution.

-12. The Views, Preferences and Wishes of Customers and Carers
+12. The Views, Preferences and Wishes of People and Carers

 This is a central theme underpinning all case recording.
-Customer and / or carer views must:
+The views of people and / or carers must:

-- Use the customer’s or carer’s own words where possible;
+- Use the person’s or carer’s own words where possible;

 - Show the outcomes that they want to achieve.